yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 #### QUIC - Quick UDP Internet Connection

 HTTP/2 as a protocol brought many necessary improvements to resource delivery over HTTP.
-HTTP/1 before it had a severe head-of-line blocking issue, where the browser could have sent in practice only one request at a time on a connection.
-That created a linear connection between the number of requests a page had and the number of RTTs it took for the page's resources to be downloaded.
+HTTP/1 it had a severe head-of-line blocking issue, where the browser could have sent in practice only one request at a time on a connection.
+That created a linear relationship between the number of requests a page had and the number of RTTs it took for the page's resources to be downloaded.
 As a result, browsers settled on opening multiple connections per host (typically 6 connections for modern browsers), to reduce the latency by a fixed factor.

-HTTP/2 fixed that by enabling multiplexing of multiple request and responses over a single connection, without incurring extra latency costs per request.
+HTTP/2 fixed that head-of-line blocking issue by enabling multiplexing of multiple request and responses over a single connection, without incurring extra latency costs per request.
 As a result, for HTTP/2 browsers only use a single connection per host.
 But a side effect of that is that HTTP/2 delivery